nhsuk/pomi-data-etl/README.md

 The default is 11pm.
 To test locally set an environment variable `ETL_SCHEDULE` to a new time, i.e. `export ETL_SCHEDULE='25 15 * * *'` to start the processing a 3:25pm.
 Further details available [here](https://www.npmjs.com/package/node-schedule)

-Once initiated the scrapewill download the files, strip out any records that are not for the current latest period (calculated based on the records), create csv file(s) containing those records in the output dir (`./output/`) and create json files containing an array of objects in the form of
+Once initiated the scrape will download the files, strip out any records that are not for the current latest period (calculated based on the records), create csv file(s) containing those records in the output dir (`./output/`) and create json files containing an array of objects in the form of